 The JV has agreed to evaluate the potential of the liquid-rich gas fairways in both the Kyalla and Velkerri plays.
 Exploration and appraisal activities planned for 2019 include the drilling of one vertical well and the drilling and hydraulic fracture stimulation of two horizontal wells.
-Preparations for this drilling program has started.
 This will allow for the assessment of three plays, including the Velkerri B dry gas play discovered in 2016, so that the most commercially prospective play can be targeted during Stage 3.